ankitbhasker/Web-Scrapper-tool/README.md

 # Web-Scrapper-tool
-Web Scrapper tool using Selenium ans bs4
+Web Scrapper tool using Selenium and bs4